jasonbayton/11ty/_src/blog/2023/05/product-files-alternate-formfactors-and-power-solutions.md

 ![Super capacitors](https://cdn.bayton.org/uploads/2023/05/super_capacitor.jpeg)

-We achieved 20 seconds of reserve power with the above configuration, and while you might look at that insignificant number with confusion, this solved both problems:
+We achieved 20 seconds of reserve power with the above configuration (the two large green cylinders wrapped in rubber), and while you might look at that insignificant number with confusion, this solved both problems:

 1. On a technicality we were able to pass GMS applying the MADA (consumer) contract with the unit classified as a portable tablet (for MADA it's that or a handset).
 2. The problem I set out to solve wasn't to keep the unit powered on with a loss of power, but to protect against data loss.